bcgsc/NanoSim/readme.rst

 .. code-block::

-  ./nanosim-simulate.py [command] <options>
+  nanosimh_simulate [command] <options>
      [command]:
       circular | linear
       # Do not choose 'circular' when there is more than one sequence in the reference
       <options>:
       -h : print usage message
       -r : reference genome in fasta file, specify path and file name
-      -c : the prefix of training set profiles, same as the output prefix in nanosim-train.py, default = training -o : The prefix of output file, default = 'simulated'
+      -c : the prefix of training set profiles, same as the output prefix in nanosimh_train, default = training -o : The prefix of output file, default = 'simulated'
       -n : Number of generated reads, default = 20,000 reads
       --max_len : Maximum read length, default = Inf